mjaschen/r03_solar/README.markdown

 Clone the repository into a folder named `r03` in your `source` directory:

     git clone git@github.com:mjaschen/r03_solar.git r03

+Create the symlinks so that Solar can use the vendor classes:

+    ./script/solar link-vendor R03

 Enable the vendor by loading its config.
 Add this to your `config.php`:

     include("$system/source/r03/config/default.php");